-Scientific Name(s): Alchemilla mollis., Alchemilla vulgaris., Alchemilla xanthochlora.
+Scientific Name(s): Alchemilla caucasica, Alchemilla mollis, Alchemilla vulgaris, Alchemilla xanthochlora

-Common Name(s): Alchemilla, Common lady's mantle, Ladder brake, Lady's mantle, Lion's foot
+Common Name(s): Alchemilla, Bear's foot, Common lady's mantle, Ladder brake, Lady's mantle, Lion's foot

 Alchemilla, an aggregate of species collectively referred to as "lady's mantle," is native to cool, temperate regions of Europe and Asia, with some species cultivated in North America, and grows in meadows, woodland clearings, and pastures.
 It is a perennial herb that grows up to 40 cm in height and consists of a short rhizome carrying ascending or sprawling stems and large (up to 8 cm in width) circular or kidney-shaped grey-green leaves at the base.
 The main ribs of the leaf protrude to the lower face and have small teeth at their tips.
 The inflorescence is a compound terminal cyme of dense clusters of small, yellow-green flowers, with sepals occurring in 2 rings of 4 without petals.
 The fruit is of the achene type (formed from one carpel).
-The entire plant is covered in fine, soft, short hairs.1, 2, 3 A synonym is Alchemilla vulgaris.
+The entire plant is covered in fine, soft, short hairs.(Bisset 1994, Ghedira 2012, USDA 2016)

-In the Middle Ages, alchemists used rain water or dew collected in the leaf center for its purported magical and medicinal powers, a custom derived from the plant's generic name "alchemilla," which is from the Arabic word "alkimiya," meaning "universal cure for disease."
+In the Middle Ages, alchemists used rainwater or dew that collected in the lady’s mantle leaf center for its purported magical and medicinal powers, a custom derived from the plant's common name alchemilla, which is from the Arabic word alkimiya, meaning "universal cure for disease."
 The plant has long been associated with the Virgin Mary due to the shape of its leaf lobes, which resemble the edges of a mantle, and was one of several herbal plants used in wreaths during Corpus Christi celebrations.
 Traditional uses for lady's mantle include as a mild astringent, anti-inflammatory, antidiarrheal, diuretic, menstrual cycle regulator, treatment for digestive disorders, and relaxant for muscular spasms.
-Externally, lady's mantle has been widely used in bath preparations, wound healing, skin bruises, and as an herbal cosmetic.2, 3, 4, 5
+Externally, lady's mantle has been widely used in bath preparations, wound healing, skin bruises, and as an herbal cosmetic.(Bisset 1994, Ghedira 2012, Luczaj 2012, Smolyakova 2012)

-Lady's mantle, similar to most members of the Rosaceae family, contains flavonoids and phenolic acids, which may account for its antioxidant activity.6, 7, 8, 9 The flavonoids quercetin, rutin, and kaempferol have been identified, as well as the phenols gallic acid and caffeic acid, although concentrations among species vary.3, 5, 8, 9, 10, 11 The presence of tannins (elagitannins such as pedunculagin and alchemillin) at concentrations of 6% to 8% has also been described.2, 3 Aldehydes, alcohols, terpenes, esters, acids, and hydrocarbons have been identified in the essential oil.(Falchero 2009)
+Lady's mantle, similar to most members of the Rosaceae family, contains flavonoids and phenolic acids, which may account for its antioxidant activity.(Condrat 2009, Condrat 2010, Denev 2014, Olafsdottir 2001) The flavonoids quercetin, rutin, and kaempferol have been identified, as well as the phenols gallic acid and caffeic acid, although concentrations among species vary.(Condrat 2010, Denev 2014, Fraisse 2000, Ghedira 2012, Smolyakova 2012, Takir 2014) The presence of tannins (ellagitannins such as pedunculagin and alchemillin) at concentrations of 6% to 8% has also been described.(Bisset 1994, Ghedira 2012) Aldehydes, alcohols, terpenes, esters, acids, and hydrocarbons have been identified in the essential oil.(Falchero 2009)